CHILDRENS WRITING BWR104

 3

-Tap into little minds and stir imaginations.
-Learn how to write for children across a range of genres and gain the basics of editing and improving your work.
-Finally, use your new skills to produce your own creative work for children.
+Learn how to write for children across a range of genres and age groups.
+Study the basics of editing and revision, including how to tighten your pacing and keep your story interesting.

 Keeping a child amused and happy is no simple task.
 Children’s writing is a specialised craft.
 It is a rewarding, inspirational, and often demanding, branch of writing.

-• Do you remeber the books you read as a child?
+• Do you remember the books you read as a child?

 • Did they make you feel like the world held a thousand possibilities?